 Sclerosing adenosis refers to a proliferative breast lesion in which various elements have become hardened, damaged, or otherwise distorted.
-Sclerosing adenosis is considered to be a benign lesion, but can sometimes confused with tubular carcinoma, particularly if some lobular neoplasia is evident.
+Importantly, this type of breast lump is a benign lesion, but medics can sometimes confuse it with tubular carcinoma, particularly if some lobular neoplasia is evident.

 Sclerosis means ‘hardening’

 ‘Adenosis’ means increased in number and ‘sclerosis’ means hardening.